-In the afternoon you will visit Punakha Dzong and then enjoy a walk in the valley.
-Punakha Dzong is one of the most spectacular and important in the kingdom as well as being one of the most picturesque.
+You stop at Punakha Dzong, one of the most spectacular and important in the kingdom as well as being one of the most picturesque.
 It is situated at the confluence of two rivers - the Mo Chu and the Pho Chu.
 Damaged by flooding in 1994, the dzong has now been beautifully renovated and is a real showcase for Bhutanese craftsmanship and painting.
 You are normally allowed into the dzong unless there are VIPs visiting.

 After your visit you begin your walk which starts near the dzong and follows the left bank through forest.
 Sometimes the path is high above the river affording lovely views of hamlets, villages, lone houses, and the odd temple.
 You can see the extensive cultivation, and to the north the hills rise up and become dark hazy mountains.
 The languid river, braided sometimes into minor rushing rapids, has two or three bridges.
 The first of these is a huge, long suspension bridge that can accept brave horses in single file.
 As you walk further you will come across the ruins of a large old house.
 The walls, made in the traditional way of shuttered and packed earth, still survive.
 Further still there are ancient canyons whose walls and cliffs look like they are also made of fossilized mud.
 Finally, you can see the larger village of Samdingkha ahead which you reach by passing through cultivated fields that are fenced to protect the crops from wild animals.
 The village is a quiet, timeless place although it does have a couple of small shops.
-You'll find a more substantial steel girder bridge here which you will cross to rendezvous with your vehicle and drive to your hotel.
+You'll find a more substantial steel girder bridge here which you will cross to rendezvous with your vehicle.